-- Development of technology for production of bio-fertilizers, biopesticides and organic farming.
+- Development of technology for production of bio-fertilizers, bio-pesticides and organic farming.

 The centre has set up bio-diesel plants and started producing bio-diesel on experimental basis.
 After standardization, the use of technology will be spread to rural areas for its commercialization for the benefit of farmers.
-Extention services will also be rendered in the areas of input production required for bio-diesel and ways of marketing of bio-diesel produced.
+Extension services will also be rendered in the areas of input production required for bio-diesel and ways of marketing of bio-diesel produced.

-Activities of the centre
+Activities of the Centre

 - Experts from NABARD have been invited for discussions to identify areas for collaboration.

 - The centre is actively participating in the extension programmes of integrated rural development.

 - The centre has applied to funding agencies for financial assistance for various projects proposed to be taken up.